ajeebtech/internationalpremierleague/README.md

 84 teams, 6,972 matches.

-an auction with 84 trained DDPG agents, 2421 players
+a player draft with 902 players

 11 players in each team, 4 bowlers 1 all rounder (there will be a bowling score. if there are not 4 bowlers, the best bowlers out of the batsmen and all rounders)
 , 4 overseas(depending on whether they don't belong to that region's team)